ds-horizon/delivr-sdk-ota/README.md

 Releasing updates for mobile apps is slow and cumbersome.
 Even small fixes or UI tweaks require pushing a new binary to the App Store or Play Store, followed by lengthy review cycles and user updates.

-* 7-day review cycles on app stores slows your release velocity
+* Multiple days review cycles on app stores slows your release velocity

 * Manual release overhead makes hotfixes painful